There are lots of reasons why your AC system freezes up.

 Dirty evaporator coil—Over time, the evaporator coil gets dirty and creates issues much like a clogged filter.
 You’ll progressively get lower airflow until your system freezes or quits cooling.
 You’ll need to get in touch with Strand Brothers Service Experts to fix the problem.

 Broken blower motor or relay—A blower motor going at the wrong speed or not running at all can result in freezing.
 It can also be sporadic, starting at top speed and going slower after it gets too hot.
 Or a relay might make it work one time and not the following time.
 In either situation, you will need to contact Strand Brothers Service Experts to repair the problem.

-Requesting yearly AC maintenance or heat pump maintenance can help you skip this issue.
+Requesting yearly AC maintenance can help you skip this issue.
 Our technicians will fully inspect and clean your unit, which usually allows us to discover little problems before they become major troubles.